 The C.S.
 Mott Children’s Hospital is designed to be both patient and parent friendly.
-Mott is ranked number two in the state of Michigan on the U.S. News & World Report’s list of best hospitals.
+Mott is ranked number two in the state of Michigan on the U.S. News & World Report list of best hospitals.
 For more information on the facility, visit the Mott Children's Hospital website.

 One and a half floors in Mott are dedicated to congenital heart care.
 Every patient has a private room, including their own bathroom.
 Since Mott is part of the Von Voightlander Women’s Hospital, expectant moms who have received a fetal diagnosis of a heart defect deliver their baby in the same facility where their child is cared for once he or she is born.
-There’s no need to transfer the baby to a separate heart center, making for a seamless and easier transition.
+There is no need to transfer the baby to a separate heart center, making for a seamless and easier transition.
 A Ronald McDonald house, which provides comfortable lodging for parents of Mott patients who have traveled from outside of Ann Arbor, is located conveniently just outside the ICU doors.

 Leaders and Best in the Field

 When the Department of Cardiac Surgery became its own department, Department chair Dr. Bove deliberately selected section leaders who have strong national and international reputations, and whose research is well funded by the National Institutes of Health.
 The strength of the Department is reflected in the many faculty who are recruited and trained at Michigan, then have stayed many years, building their entire careers here.
 The faculty are well represented at both national and international professional society meetings, with many having an integral role in planning these meetings.
-Dr. Richard Prager was previously president of the Southern Thoracic Surgical Association and is president-elect of the American Association for Thoracic Surgery, two extremely prestigious societies.
-Having someone in Prager’s professional leadership role on the faculty is like sitting in the West Wing of Thoracic Surgery.

 The Female Perspective